Police: Motive unclear for University of Texas stabbings

-Student Rachel Prichett said she was standing in line at a food truck outside a gym Monday when she saw a man with a knife resembling a machete approach the person standing behind her.
+Rachel Prichett said she was standing in line at a food truck outside a gym when she saw a man with a knife resembling a machete approach the person standing behind her.

 “The guy was standing next to me,” Prichett said.
 “He grabbed him by the shoulder and shoved the knife in it.
 I just started running as fast as I could.”

+“He was a really smart guy in high school.
+He was always nice, had plenty of friends and was in the international baccalaureate program.
+I’m definitely surprised he would do this,” Kay’Lynn Wilkerson told the Killeen Daily Herald.

+Ex-classmate Angela Bonilla called White “the sweetest guy, laughing and having a good time with people.”

-Another student, Ray Arredondo, said he was walking to his car when a mass of students near the gym started running.
+At the university, student Ray Arredondo said he was walking to his car when a mass of students near the gym started running.

 “They were just screaming, ‘Run!
 Get out of here!'”
 Arredondo said.

-One person died at the scene near the gym.
+One person died at the scene.
 The others were taken to the hospital.

-There were reports of additional victims with non-life-threatening injuries, according to tweets from Travis County Emergency Medical Services.
+An administrator with the Graham school district, northwest of Fort Worth, identified the person who was killed as Harrison Brown, who graduated from the high school there before enrolling at the university.
+The district said in a statement that Brown “was an inspiration to everyone around him.”

 The attacker did not resist when officers confronted him at gunpoint, Carter said.